Skip to main content

 Institute for Social Vision Design

-Should Military Use of AI Be Permitted? — At the Intersection of National Security and Technological Ethics
+Should Military AI Be Permitted? — The Intersection of National Security and Technology Ethics

 Panelists